justinkim2015/chess/README.md

 Now that I've figured out how to draw the board, next step is to figure out how to place the pieces on the board.

--First of all I need to initialize an object for each of the 32 pieces and save them somewhere.
+-First of all I need to initialize an object for each of the 32 pieces and save them somewhere. **DONE saved to player classes**
   -If I save these to player class how will I call them?
     -game.player1.knight
   -If I save these to game class how will I call them?
     -game.white_pieces.knight << This feels more messy, plus if I do it like this, player2 could potentially call player1's pieces.

-*MAIN THING TO FIGURE OUT ATM, WHERE DO I SAVE THE LOCATIONS OF THE PIECES -If I want to save the locations to game, board.grid[0][0] = player1.pieces[:rook1].color
+*MAIN THING TO FIGURE OUT ATM, WHERE DO I SAVE THE LOCATIONS OF THE PIECES -If I want to save the locations to game, board.grid[0][0] = player1.pieces[:rook1].color  **DONE** I don't need to save the locations anywhere, the board will track it.

-*If I save the location of each piece to the piece object how can I use this information?
+What do I need to do to move a piece.
+The things I need to know are -Initial location
+-End location
+-Type of piece